INTRODUCTION

 PROPER TECHNIQUE FOR THE SUPINE HAMSTRING STRETCH

-Begin by lying flat with both legs extended.
-Bend one knee and place the foot flat on the ground.
-Lift the opposite leg, keeping it straight and hold behind the thigh, calf or use a strap around the foot.
-Maintain a relaxed but engaged core to protect the lower back.
-Keep the opposite leg firmly pressed to the mat.
-Hold the position for thirty to forty-five seconds while breathing smoothly, then switch sides for balanced relief.
+Begin by lying flat on your back with both legs extended.
+Bend one knee and rest the foot flat on the floor.
+Lift the opposite leg and hold behind the thigh, calf or use a strap around the foot.
+Keep your core engaged to protect the lower back and ensure both hips remain grounded on the mat.
+Hold the stretch for 30 to 45 seconds while breathing steadily.
+Using this supine hamstring stretch helps you relieve tightness in a safe and effective way.

 VARIATIONS FOR ALL LEVELS